prateek0809/Unemployment_Analysis_using_Python/README.md

 3. View the generated plots and analysis results.

 ## Data
 The project utilizes publicly available unemployment data from reliable sources such as the Bureau of Labor Statistics (BLS) or relevant government agencies.
-The data is stored in CSV format and included in the `data` directory.
+The data is stored in CSV format and included in this same directory.

 ## Contributing
 Contributions to this project are welcome!
 If you find any issues or have ideas for enhancements, feel free to open an issue or submit a pull request.
 Please adhere to the project's coding standards.